dollspace-gay/RookeryOS/WEB_INTERFACE.md

 Open: **http://localhost:7681**

 ### Usage
-- The LFS system will boot automatically
+- The Rookery OS system will boot automatically
 - Login: `root` (no password)
 - Exit QEMU: Press `Ctrl+A` then `X`
 - Reload page to restart the system